 Increase the proportion of South Australians participating in social, community and economic activities by 2020

 Progress in the achievement of this target was previously measured through the SASP Household Survey, which was last undertaken in 2012.
-An alternative performance measure is currently being investigated and will be provided shortly.

 Department for Communities and Social Inclusion